ROCm/omnitrace/docs/reference/development-guide.rst

 --------------------------------------

 There are no real restrictions or requirements on the member functions a component needs to provide.
-Unless the component is being directly used, invocation of component member functions via a "component bundler" (provided via timemory) makes extensive use of template metaprogramming concept to find the best match (if any) for calling a components member function.
-This is a bit easier to demonstrate via example:
+Unless the component is being used directly, the invocation of component member functions via a "component bundler" (provided by timemory) makes extensive use of template metaprogramming concepts.
+This finds the best match, if any, for calling a component's member function.
+This is a bit easier to demonstrate using an example:

 .. code-block:: cpp